 Excel within your own domain

 Everyone has different musical tastes.
 Some enjoy wide varieties of music, while others remain faithful to a singular genre.
-Evidence suggests that musicians excel within their own domains, so it is important to determine which domain or genre you wish to play, whether or not you choose to get music lessons or learn on your own.
+Evidence suggests that musicians excel within their own domains, so it is important to determine which domain or genre you wish to play, whether or not you choose to get music lessons, whether it’s the best violin lessons or for something else, or learn on your own.

 If you only listen to country music, it might be difficult for you to become an expert in electronic dance music, and vice versa.
 To learn an instrument, you must first decide which style of music you want to play.
 Determining your genre before deciding which instrument to learn seems unusual, but it is important.